-But Durlescombe is a constructed, imaginary place.
-It is an amalgam, a typical village, unspecific and representative, one that provides a narrative distance from the persuasive mode of documentary realism and a space in which questions about familiarity, attachment and belonging might be asked.
+Durlescombe is a typical village, unspecific and representative, one that provides a narrative distance from the persuasive mode of documentary realism and a space in which questions about familiarity, attachment and belonging might be asked.
 The images of Durlescombe – a layered assemblage of my photographs, family history pictures and found illustrations – are in this way both actual records and speculative fictions, which track my own pursuits to feel and find points of connection.
 The photographs are my attempt to map a learnt culture onto direct experience.
 The work also admits the potential of other, unconscious forces driving the ‘subjectivisation’ of places.

 Historical Image is used with permission from 'Beaford Old Archive image (c) Beaford Arts